 Biography

 In 2018 Walker graduated from the University of Victoria's BFA program with a Major in Visual Arts and a Minor in Art History & Visual Studies.
-Currently, Walker is doing their MFA at Simon Fraser University in Interdisciplinary Contemporary Arts.
+In December 2024, Walker completed their MFA at Simon Fraser University in Interdisciplinary Contemporary Arts.